Self-Custody vs Custodial Crypto Cards

 Visa | 1.5-6% USD | $20-$225 one-time | 150+ countries

 Highest cashback among self-custody cards.
 True self-custodial neobank supporting 1,000+ digital assets.
 Zero conversion and top-up fees.
-First card to support self-custodied Bitcoin top-ups.
+First card to support self-custodied Bitcoin top-ups (December 2025).
+Three card tiers from virtual ($20) to metal ($225), all one-time fees with no annual charges.

 Bleap Card